kmarkus/microblx/docs/dev/001-blockdiagram-composition.md

 ## Extensibility

-The above describes how the basic mechanisms can be used to specify composable usc files.
-However, instead of manually specifying schedules, in many cases these can be automatically calculated.
-This use-case shall be supported by a plugin mechanism, which can be used to automatically compute the schedule for a trig block.
+The above example illustrates, how the basic mechanisms can be used to specify composable usc files.
+However, instead of manually specifying schedules, in many cases these can be automatically calculated (e.g. by deriving them from the data-flow).
+This use-case will be supported by a plugin mechanism, which can (among other use-cases) be used to automatically compute the schedule for a trig block.

 ## Questions / Answers